Breast cancer treatment

 At Massey, we define cancer survivorship from the day of diagnosis.
 The term refers to those actively being treated for cancer, those who have completed cancer treatment and those living with incurable cancer.

 Supporting a cancer survivor during and after treatment involves the whole medical team.
-Massey offers comprehensive cancer support services [link to the Breast Cancer Resources page] to help minimize symptoms and side effects and to help you cope with the emotional and psychological effects of cancer.
+Massey offers comprehensive cancer support services to help minimize symptoms and side effects and to help you cope with the emotional and psychological effects of cancer.
 For the management of pain and symptoms, Massey provides palliative care by an international award-winning team, including an outpatient Supportive Care Clinic.
 Palliative care is not only for people who are dying.
 Palliative care can help you live for as long as possible in the best way you can, within the limits of your illness.

 For patients with incurable cancer (because it has spread to other parts of the body, and/or grown to be too big for treatment to work, and/or has come back after treatment), the cancer may be controlled but not cured.
 For some patients, the cancer can be kept under control for months or years, and they continue to live their normal daily life for some time.